Searching ...

 Buying a home in Kingsport

 Kingsport isn’t just a place you move to – it’s a place you fall in love with simple but abundant living.
-And it all starts with affordable housing well below the national average.
+And it all starts with affordable housing costs well below the national average.

 For December 2023, the entire Northeast Tennessee region had a median sale price of $251,400– a figure up 11% year-over-year.
-Kingsport, as a higher demand city in the Tri-Cities of Bristol and Johnson City, had a median list price of $315,000.
+Kingsport, as a higher demand city in the Tri-Cities of Bristol and Johnson City, had a median home price of $315,000.
 The over 500 homes for sale ranged from $5,000 for a vacant lot to $3 million for a 7,000 sq ft home on 0.62 acres with mountain views.

-A few Kingsport neighborhoods and their perks:
+Some Kingsport neighborhoods and their perks:

 • Preston Forest: a well-established central neighborhood with easy school access